swiftlang/swift/docs/DebuggingTheCompiler.md

-<h1>Debugging The Compiler</h1>
+# Debugging The Compiler

-This document contains some useful information for debugging:
+This document contains some useful information for debugging.

+With this document you can learn how to debug:

 * The Swift compiler.
 * Intermediate output of the Swift Compiler.